Sole Trader vs Limited Company: How to set up a business.

 4. Lack of total control

 If you are the sole shareholder, this means that you own 100% of the company.
 However, many limited companies have multiple shareholders to help secure funding and to split the workload.
-So, as your company begins to expand, bringing on an additional shareholder may be necessary.
+So, as your company expands, bringing on an additional shareholder may be necessary.

 Should I setup as a sole trader or limited company?

-Deciding what business type is better is ultimately down to personal opinion and circumstance.
+Deciding what business type is better is ultimately down to opinion and circumstance.
 It is a decision that should be thought about carefully, and the pros and cons should be weighed up for both sole traders and limited companies.
-Some points will outweigh other points, and it’s down to your discretion to decide what is better for your situation.
+Some points will outweigh other, and it’s down to your discretion to decide what is better for your situation.

 Building upon the previous information provided in our infographic, we have put together a more detailed comparison table below.